 Iron and Lactoferrin

 Iron is necessary to the synthesis of hemoglobin, the main protein that carries oxygen to red blood cells.
 However, as important as iron is to overall health, it also tends to be a magnet for pathogens.
-Harmful bacteria and viruses often consume it to thrive and reproduce within the body.
-Having too much iron in your system actually puts your health at risk by giving pathogens the food they need to grow and multiply, thus causing infections.
+Negative bacteria often consume it to thrive and reproduce within the body.

 Lactoferrin has the crucial role of regulating iron levels and removing excess iron to optimize health.

 Lactoferrin works in several ways to potentially improve acne.

 Through its iron-regulating role, lactoferrin essentially gets rid of the main food source for agents believe to lead to cause acne, including P. acnes.
 By starving P. acnes, lactoferrin can help to neutralize one of the main contributors to acne.

 Along with its iron-regulating abilities, lactoferrin has also been shown to possess powerful antioxidant properties.
 Antioxidants work to combat free radicals, which have been created through the natural process of oxidation.
 Free radicals are known to cause damage to cells, tissue, and DNA itself, resulting in ongoing oxidative stress, which can promote causal factors which may lead to the formation of acne.

 Lactoferrin also offers skin health properties.
 Lactoferrin helps by stimulating connective tissue and epidermal cells to regenerate skin cells, all of which contributes to healthier skin with less causal factors which contribute to acne.